-There are countless non-fiction books written about socialism and communism describing the systems in theory and documenting the historical periods when they emerged .
+There are countless non-fiction books about socialism and communism describing the systems in theory and documenting the historical periods when they emerged .
 However, a few authors have managed to depict the terrors and the harsh oppressive nature of the socialist, communist and totalitarian systems through their art of allegory, satire and intriguing characters.
-Here are a few fiction books written as a parody or critique of socialist systems:
+Here are a few fiction books that depict socialist systems:

 1984 by George Orwell

 In 1984 George Orwell depicts a dystopian world that takes place in the year 1984.
-The world is described as being in a constant war, there is massive government surveillance and people are not even allowed to think and express their opinions as independent individuals as they would be accused of thought crime.
-The novel depicts the public as worshiping the cult of ‘The Big Brother’ who is the leader of the Party but also isn’t confirmed to actually exist as a person, being merely described as a ‘face seen on the city posters and telescreens’.
+The narrator describes the world as dystopian, in a constant war, there is massive government surveillance and people can’t express their opinions as independent individuals.
+The novel depicts the party members worshiping the cult of ‘The Big Brother’ who is the leader of the Party but also isn’t comfirmed actually exist as a person, being merely described as a ‘face on the city posters and telescreens’.

 The Master and Margarita by Mikhail Bulgakov

 The Master and Margarita is a satire that tells a story of Moscow being visited by the devil, a charming and intriguing character who criticizes the communist beliefs.
-The books was written in one of the most difficult times of the Soviet Union, under the harsh Stalin regime when people suffered severe oppression, fear and control by the Government.
+Mikhail wrote the book in one of the most difficult times of the Soviet Union, under the harsh Stalin regime when people suffered severe oppression, fear and control by the Government.
 The purpose of introducing the devil as a main character is to compare him to Stalin and to pose the question which one of them is ‘more evil’.

 Animal Farm by George Orwell

 In this book George Orwell yet again depicts a Stalinist system through the satirical allegory of the Animal Farm.
-The book was banned in the Soviet Union for the obvious reason.
+The book Soviet Union banned the book for the obvious reason.
 Even in Britain, Orwell had a difficulty finding a publisher because the Soviet Union was a ally of Great Britain in WWII